-Adult Video Store: An establishment having a substantial or significant portion of its stock in trade, videos, movies, or other film material which are distinguished or characterized by their emphasis depicting, describing, or relating to sexual conduct or sexual excitement as defined in G. L. c.
+Adult Video Store: An establishment having a substantial or significant portion of its stock in trade, videos, movies, or other film material which are distinguished or characterized by their emphasis depicting, describing, or relating to sexual conduct or sexual excitement as defined in G.L. c.
 272, s.
-31. For the purposes hereof, the words "substantial or significant" shall mean more than fifteen (15) percent of the establishment's inventory of stock, or more than fifteen (15) percent of the establishment's Business Gross Floor Area.
+31. For the purposes hereof, the words "substantial or significant" shall mean more than fifteen percent (15%) of the establishment's inventory of stock, or more than fifteen percent (15%) of the establishment's gross floor area.